 When we variable rate spread based on the reading from the OptRx, we are able to put the nitrogen where it needs to be. - Eric Godwin, Prime Meridian, MO

 Organic material is one of the most significant sources of nitrogen in the soil.
 The more organic matter present, the more nitrogen the soil produces.
-Because organic matter can vary with different soil types, nitrogen availability in the soil can vary greatly across the field.
+Because organic matter concetrations differ across soil types, nitrogen availability in the soil can vary greatly throughout a field.

 Using built-in intelligence, OptRx assigns a "crop vigor" number or Vegetation Index (VI) value based on plant biomass and nitrogen content.
 The VI evaluates the quality and variation across the field.